 The primary reason for assigning weights to the shares is because the funds that the company gets from the issue of new shares are only available for part of the year.
 Therefore, a company does not get the full year to use that fund for productive purposes.

-However, in case, the company issues new shares due to share split or bonus issue, the treatment is different.
+However, in case the company issues new shares due to a share split or bonus issue, the treatment is different.
 In such a case, the new shares are given away for free.
 Thus, they get the same treatment as they had been in issue for the entire year.

 First, find the number of common shares outstanding at the start of the year.

 Second, find the change in the common shares during a reporting year.

 Third, calculate the updated common share count after each change.
 A point to note is that the issue of new shares raises the common share count, while a buyback or repurchase lowers the common share count.

 Fourth, now assign a weight to the outstanding shares depending on the time of the year between the first change and the next, and then so on.
 To calculate the weight, we could use days outstanding (/ 365) or months outstanding (/ 12).